binerogroup/documentation/_sources/compute/ssh-keys.rst.txt

    it, this can be done (in Linux and Linux like systems running Open SSH) by the following command ``ssh-keygen -p -f <your keyfile>``.

-   Adding a password will secure the key in case you for instance loose your laptop or otherwise compromise the key.
+   Adding a password will secure the key in case you for example loose your laptop or otherwise compromise the key.
 Remember that the private part of the key is as sensitive as a plain text password without the passphrase (and depending on your passphrase strength, potentially also with it) and should be stored with this in mind.